NelsonDane/nixos-cluster/README.md

 ## Adding a New Node
 Make sure you have `nix` installed locally.
 Then:
-1. Add the new IP in `configuration.nix`.
-2. Add the new node to the `nodes` list in `flake.nix`.
+1. Add the new node and its IP to the in `flake.nix`.
-3. Execute the following command:
+2. Execute the following command:
 ```bash
 SSH_PRIVATE_KEY="$(cat ./nixos_cluster)"$'\n' nix run github:nix-community/nixos-anywhere --extra-experimental-features "nix-command flakes" -- --flake '.#node-NUMBER' root@IP_ADDRESS
 ```
-4. Copy the outputted `age` key to the `.sops.yaml` file.
+3. Copy the outputted `age` key to the `.sops.yaml` file.
 See [Secrets Management](#secrets-management) for more information.

 ## Updating the Cluster with New/Changed Configuration
 You need at least one node with the repository cloned.
 Then, to update the current node: